Acura RDX: Engine

-The 2019 RDX is powered by a direct-injected turbo 2.0-liter engine used in the Honda Accord, producing 272 hp and 280 lbft of torque.
+The 2019 RDX is powered by a direct-injected turbo 2.0-liter gasoline engine used in the Honda Accord, producing 272 hp and 280 lbft of torque.
 The front-wheel-drive 2019 RDX received an EPA fuel economy rating of 22 mpgus city/28 mpgus highway/24 mpgus combined mpg; the SH-AWD model, a 21 mpgus city/27 mpgus highway/23 mpgus combined rating.

 Transmission

-The 2019 Acura RDX is equipped with a 10-speed automatic transmission that's also used in the Honda Accord.
+The 2019 Acura RDX is equipped with a 10-speed automatic transmission with steering wheel-mounted paddle shifters.
 According to Honda, this allows the RDX to take the turbocharged engine to its maximum capabilities during low-end torque.
-There are wheel-mounted paddle shifters.